rodrigoboni/MasterCodeInterview/README.md

     - Deletion - O(log N)
 - Definition:
     - https://en.wikipedia.org/wiki/Binary_tree
-    - Each node can have either zero, one or two child nodes
+    - A binary tree is a hierarchical data structure consisting of nodes, where each node has at most two children, referred to as the left child and the right child.
+    - Each node contains a value/data and references to its left and right children
+    - A node with no children is called a leaf node
+    - The topmost node is called the root node
-    - Each child can only one parent
+    - Each node (except the root) has exactly one parent node
-    - There is two types of binary tree:
+    - Types of binary trees:
-      - Perfect binary tree: when all nodes are defined with left and right child
-      - Full binary tree: when one or more nodes have zero or left and right child
+        - Full binary tree: when one or more nodes have zero or 2 children (left and right)
-    - The perfect binary tree is the most desirable and efficient tree, with the following properties:
+        - Perfect binary tree: when all nodes are defined with left and right child, with the following properties:
           - The number of total nodes doubles as we move down the tree
           - The number of nodes on the last level equals the number of nodes on previous nodes plus 1
+          - All leaf nodes are at the same level
           - This means that the half of nodes are on the last level, which brings efficiency while searching for something
     - Explanation about the time complexity O(log N) for lookup:
       - log N is the representation of the number of steps to find an element, based on the number of nodes in the binary tree
       - definition for logarithm - https://en.wikipedia.org/wiki/Logarithm